KY-040 Rotary encoder

 int button_pin = 5;

-{
+void setup() {

-// input pins are initialized ...
+// Input pins are initialized...

-// ... and their pull-up resistors activated
+// ...and their pull-up resistors activated

-// Initial reading of the Pin_CLK
+// Initial readout of the Pin_CLK

-Serial.begin (115200);
+Serial.begin (9600);

 }

-// If the pin status has changed, the program checks which of the two
+// If a change in the pin states has occurred, the program checks which of the two pins changed first, indicating the direction of rotation.

-// Pins changed first, which indicates the direction of rotation.
+// pins changed first, which indicates the direction of rotation.

 // Pressing the rotary encoder button resets the current position.

-{
+void loop() {

-// Read out the current status
+// Reading out the current status

 // Check for change

-// Pin_CLK changed first
+// Pin_CLK has changed first

-Counter ++;
+counter ++;

-Direction = true;
+direction = true;

 }

-else
+else {

-{// Otherwise, Pin_DT changed first
+// Otherwise Pin_DT has changed first

-Direction = false;
+direction = false;

 }

-if (direction)
+if (direction) Serial.println ("Clockwise");

-else
+else Serial.println("Counterclockwise");

 }